 ESA Education Office and the Selection Board will shortlist the teams which have met all the eligibility criteria, have demonstrated appropriate background knowledge of the science and whose experiments are suitable for the ICE Cubes and ISS platform.

-B.2 Selection Workshop at ESA/ESTEC
+A.4 Selection Workshop

 Shortlisted teams will be invited to a selection workshop at ESA’s European Space Research and Technology Centre, ESTEC, situated in the Netherlands.
 During this workshop, the teams will present their projects to a Selection Board composed of engineers and scientists from Space Applications Services, ESA specialists from different functional areas (Human Spaceflight and Robotic Exploration, ESA Education Office) and members of the European Low Gravity Research Association (ELGRA).